100% Free Information

 They delay without explanation.

 Do not mention attorneys, lawsuits, or litigation to your insurance company or their representatives.
 Not casually.
 Not in frustration.
 Not as a warning.
 The moment those words are spoken, everything can change.
 Payments can stop.
 Work can be paused.
 Communication can slow to almost nothing.
-The relationship shifts from a claims process to an adversarial one and you will be on the losing side of that shift without a lawyer already in your corner.

 "If you do not document, it did not happen.
 If you document incorrectly, that is how it happened."
-SmartCall

 Give Yourself Permission

 You are allowed to not have all the answers.
 You are allowed to ask questions that feel basic.
 You are allowed to take a break from the process for a few hours.
+Grief and shock are real and they affect your ability to think clearly.
+That is not a weakness.
+That is human biology.

 Find a Therapist or Counselor

 A disaster is a trauma.
 Treating it as one is not dramatic, it is the right thing to do.
-Many therapists specialize in disaster recovery and community mental health centers often offer sliding scale fees.
+The Disaster Distress Helpline at 1-800-985-5990 can connect you to free counseling services in your area.
+SAMHSA is also available at 1-877-726-4727.

 Take Care of Your Pets